A-zhudong/HaUnet_paper/README.md

 ### Prediction
-c is the classes of prediction set to 3 or 4
+c is the classes of prediction
+Set to 3 or 4

 ```console
 python predict.py -m 'path_to_pretrained_model' -s 1 -c 3